Lorite/lorite-personal-learning/README.md

 ### Installation

-1. If this is your first time using a development container, please see getting started information on [setting up](https://aka.ms/vscode-remote/containers/getting-started) Remote-Containers or [creating a codespace](https://aka.ms/ghcs-open-codespace) using GitHub Codespaces.
+1. If this is your first time using a development container, please check the getting started information on [VS Code remote - setting up](https://aka.ms/vscode-remote/containers/getting-started) Remote-Containers or [GitHub Docs - Creating a codespace](https://aka.ms/ghcs-open-codespace) using GitHub Codespaces.

 2. Clone this repository.